LAKERS TOGETHER: Find out how we're moving forward.

 The study of literature and language enriches and broadens students' lives while preparing them for careers that demand a high level of skill in reading, thinking, and writing.

-English majors pursue a Bachelor of Arts degree and choose an emphasis in literature and language, elementary education, or secondary education.
+English majors pursue a Bachelor of Arts degree and choose an emphasis in literature and language or secondary education.
 The English department also offers three minors: the standard minor, a secondary education teachable minor, and a minor in applied linguistics.
 The applied linguistics minor offers two tracks: general and English as Second Language (ESL).
 The ESL track is an elementary and secondary teachable minor that prepares students for ESL endorsement, an add-on credential to a Michigan teaching license.

 Why Study English at Grand Valley?